ckeditor/ckeditor5/docs/features/ui-language.md

 See the {@link builds/guides/integration/installation#npm npm installation guide} for more information.

+### Online builder

+After downloading a build generated with the [online builder](https://ckeditor.com/ckeditor-5/online-builder/), languages will be available in `path-to-the-build/build/translations/[lang].js`.

+A single language can be loaded directly to your code by importing e.g. `'path-to-the-build/build/translations/de.js'`.

+See the {@link builds/guides/integration/installation#npm npm installation guide} for more information.

 ### Zip

 All additional languages are included in the `.zip` file.
 You need to include the `ckeditor.js` file together with the chosen language file: